olgaAsmith/mesto-react/README.md

 ------
 ------

-# App writing with Create React App
+# App writing with React

 Old project is rewritting by using React.